Day 3 of Walmart's anti-Prime Day sale has plenty of red hot deals

-Today is the second and last day of Prime Day sales at Amazon.
+We're approaching the end of Prime Day sales at Amazon.
 But the Summer Savings sale at Walmart is a great alternative if you're not a Prime member, or if you just want to protest Amazon.
 The Walmart sale is online only, started Sunday, runs through Wednesday and doesn't require any special memberships.
 It's a great option if you're in the market for a new Chromebook, Google device or you're on the lookout for Apple deals.

 Among the best deals we've found: Nice bundles available on Nintendo and Xbox consoles, and slashed prices on TVs, laptops, iPads.
 We've identified some of our favorite deals below.
 Updated Tuesday, July 16 to verify prices are accurate and products are still available, and to add NutriBullet Pro 900 deal.